philinew/css_images_audio/README.md

 # Computational Social Science with Images and Audio

 Welcome!
-This is the GitHub page for our class "Computational Social Science with Images and Audio" at ETH Zurich.
+This is the GitHub page for the 2023 edition of our class "Computational Social Science with Images and Audio" at ETH Zurich.

 ## Objectives